- You choose a primary care physician who coordinates all your care.

 - In an emergency, go to the nearest doctor or hospital.
 Eligible services are covered in Michigan, the U.S. and abroad.

-- If you go to a doctor or hospital without a referral or outside the plan network in Michigan for non-emergency care, you'll pay the entire cost.
+- If you go to a doctor or hospital without a referral or outside the plan network when it isn't an emergency, you'll pay the entire cost.
 Always ask your primary care physician for help coordinating your care.

 Who qualifies as a primary care physician?